-Strawberry Fields, a 2.5 acre section of Central Park in Manhattan, New York City dedicated to John Lennon, was officially opened on this day.
-9 October 1985 would have been Lennon’s 45th birthday.
+Strawberry Fields, a 2.5 acre section of Central Park in Manhattan, New York City dedicated to John Lennon, was officially opened on 9 October 1985, what would have been Lennon’s 45th birthday.

 His widow Yoko Ono had donated more than $1 million towards the project and had conceived the idea.
 She attended the opening ceremony with her son Sean, whose 10th birthday also fell on this day.